AkiraBrahe/BTX_ExpansionPack/README.md

 ## Installation

 1. Install the latest versions of [BattleTech Extended Tactics](https://discourse.modsinexile.com/t/battletech-extended-tactics/1859) and [CAC-C](https://github.com/mcb5637/BTX_CAC_Compatibility/releases/latest).
+2. Download the most recent version of the [Expansion Pack](https://github.com/AkiraBrahe/BTX_ExpansionPack/releases/latest) from the release page.
-2. Remove the ".modtek" folder if present to force Modtek to rebuild the cache.
+3. Remove the .modtek folder if present to force Modtek to rebuild the cache.
-3. When updating the mod, remove the "BTX_ExpansionPack" and "BTX_PlayableVehicles" mod folders.
-4. Unpack the mod folders from the "BTX_ExpansionPack" archive into the mods folder, overwriting when prompted.
+5. Unpack the mod folders from the the downloaded ZIP file into your mods folder, overwriting all files when prompted.
+> [!NOTE]
+> When updating the mod, remove the BTX_ExpansionPack and BTX_PlayableVehicles mod folders first.

 ### Optionals:
 - **To disable playable vehicles**:
-  - In the `BTSimpleMechAssembly` mod.json file, change `"SalvageAndAssembleVehicles"` to `"false"`.
+  - In the BTSimpleMechAssembly mod.json file, change `SalvageAndAssembleVehicles` to `false`.
   - Remove these mods from your mods folder: BTX_CustomPilotDecorator, BTX_PlayableVehicles, and Lifepaths.
 - **To disable infantry complements**:
-  - In the `BTX_PlayableVehicles` mod.json file, remove or comment out the last three lines of the manifest.
+  - In the BTX_PlayableVehicles mod.json file, remove or comment out the last three lines of the manifest.

 ## Credits